build-on-aws/content/posts/sustainable-data-management-practices/01-understanding-sustainable-data-management/index.md

 ### 3. Lack of data governance increases manual work compromising on efficiency

 The lack of data governance directly contributes to resource wastage.
 Without proper oversight and standardization, data becomes unorganized and duplicated, often leading to data quality issues and inaccurate metrics.
 Teams spend extra time locating the right datasets, moving data over the network, and correcting data inaccuracies.
-This demands more storage and processing power that can be avoided with resilient data governance practices.
+This demands more storage and processing power that can be avoided with robust data governance practices.

 ## Understanding sustainable data management